Impacts of magnetic permeability on electromagnetic data collected in settings with steel-cased wells: Introduction

-One example that motivates our investigation is the recent work by \cite{wilt_casing_2020}.
-They showed how surface EM fields from a top-casing electrode could be used for evaluating casing integrity.
-The E-field data are sensitive to the conductivity of the pipe, its length and the electrical conductivity of the background.
+As an illustrative example to help motivate our investigation, we consider the recent work by \cite{wilt_casing_2020}, which shows how surface EM fields from a top-casing electrode can be used for evaluating casing integrity.
+The E-field data are sensitive to the conductivity of the pipe, its length, and the electrical conductivity of the background.
 They showed how the amplitude of the response varies with the length of the pipe, and interestingly, that the imaginary part of the E-field response exhibited a change of sign along a profile extending away from the well.
 The distance from the well at which the cross-over occurs is correlated with the length of the well.
 It is also a function of the frequency at which the experiment is done and the conductivity of the background.
 Nevertheless, assuming that all of these variables are known, the location of the cross-over in the imaginary component could be a valuable first-order way to estimate the length of the pipe that was not broken.
-For example, if we consider conductive casing ($5\times10^6$ S/m) in a 10$\Omega$m background, a cross-over noted at $\sim$325 m would correspond to a pipe of length L=700 m for a 5Hz transmitter frequency, whereas a 500m long well would have a crossover location near $\sim$175m.
-This is shown in Figure\ref{fig:motivation-casing-integrity}b.
-Figure \ref{fig:motivation-casing-integrity}d shows that the cross-over varies from $\sim$175m to $\sim$350m as the relative permeability, $\mu_r = \mu / \mu_0$ changes from 1 to 200.
+This is illustrated in Figure \ref{fig:motivation-casing-integrity}b, where we show the imaginary component of the radial electric field measured in a top-casing experiment for different lengths of a well.
+The casing has a conductivity of $5\times 10^6$ S/m, the background is $10 \Omega$m, and a 5Hz transmitter frequency is used.
+In this example, a cross-over noted at $\sim$325 m would correspond to a pipe of length L=700 m, whereas a 500m long well would have a crossover location near $\sim$175m.

-We see that the length of the pipe, inferred from a cross-over distance, can be significantly altered by permeability effects of the casing.
-In Figure \ref{fig:motivation-casing-integrity}, the cross-over of the imaginary component for a 500m well with a permeability of 200$\mu_0$ is at a very similar location to a 700m well with a permeability of $\mu_0$.
+If, however, we consider a fixed well length of 500m and instead vary the magnetic permeability, this also has a substantial impact on the imaginary component of the electric field.
+Figure \ref{fig:motivation-casing-integrity}d shows that the length of the pipe, inferred from a cross-over distance, can be significantly altered by permeability effects of the casing.
+The cross-over of the imaginary component for a 500m well with a permeability of 200$\mu_0$ is at a very similar location to a 700m well with a permeability of $\mu_0$.
 Although 5Hz is generally considered to be low-frequency, permeability has a non-trivial effect on the data.
-The detailed understanding of the complex behaviour of the EM fields, deserves further attention and is one of the motivating factors for this paper.
+The detailed understanding of the complex behaviour of the EM fields deserves further attention and is one of the motivating factors for this paper.